appulate/vscode-file-watcher/README.md

 Add "filewatcher" configuration to user or workspace settings.
 * "shell" - (optional) shell path to be used with child_process.exec options that runs commands.
 * "autoClearConsole" - (optional) clear VSCode output console every time commands run.
 Defaults to false.
+* "isClearStatusBar" - (optional) returns the status bar to its normal position (after receiving a 'Success' or 'Error' status) after a some time. commands.
+* "statusBarDelay" - (optional) the time after which the status returns to normal.
+Only works if isClearStatusBar === true.
+Default is 5000ms
+* "isSyncRunEvents" - (optional) launches event handlers of the same name with the appropriate pattern 'match' or 'notMatch' (e.g. onFileChange and onFolderChange) in synchronous or asynchronous mode.
 * "commands" - array of commands that will be run whenever a file is saved.
   * "match" - a regex for matching which files to run commands on.
   * "notMatch" - a regex for matching files *not* to run commands on.